 As a player, you have to base the type of disc-based on your preference and your situation.
 So, choose the disc which suits your own playing style, disc golf course, and your methods of play.

-But I recommend that beginners should choose a stable or a slightly overstable disc with low speed, predictable fade, and with a decent glide.
+I recommend that beginners should choose an understable or a neutral flying mid with low speed, predictable fade, and with a decent glide.
 So that you’d use less power to throw, I would recommend you choose a disc made from premium/ good plastic.
 Moreover.
 Make sure that you understand the flying patterns of these discs because they also play a huge factor in the gameplay.
 If you do so, you will need less power to throw the disc.

 Weight of Mid-Range Disc